 The researchers found electroacupuncture treatments resulted in higher thresholds for injury-induced pain, as well as considerable increases in the presence of a type of collagen that promotes tendon repair and anti-inflammatory cells known to be predictors of faster healing time.

-Dr. White said these findings could lead to new strategies for and pain management related to injuries.
+Dr. White said these findings could lead to new strategies for tissue repair and pain management related to injuries.

 “We could potentially capture the MSCs from an individual’s blood following electroacupuncture and save the cells for future re-introduction in the patient post-surgery or to treat chronic pain due to an injury,” he said.